jodal/pyspotify/docs/api/playlist.rst

     .. method:: is_loaded

         :rtype:     :class:`int`
-        :returns:   wether this playlist has been loaded by the client
+        :returns:   whether this playlist has been loaded by the client

     .. method:: name